Created for aNOther Festival 2026 - DIRTY HANDS

 A tentative inquiry into time, change, and our planet …

-Karlheinz Essl's modular electronics
+Karlheinz Essl's custom-built modular electronics

 Foto: Karlheinz Essl